Resource Pools

 description: "A brief but helpful description"

-Use kubectl apply -f hydrolixcluster.yaml
+Run kubectl apply -f hydrolixcluster.yaml

-within the directory containing your Hydrolix config file to apply this change.
+in the directory containing your Hydrolix config file to apply this change.

 Pools can also be created automatically by configuring one of the following table sources:

-Pools cannot be renamed nor can their type be changed.
-However, you can scale a pool which has been previously created, including pools created for a user-configured source or those automatically created for a default service such as Keycloak.
-The following are scale-related settings and what they control:
+Pools can't be renamed, nor can their type be changed.
+You can scale an existing pool, including pools created for a user-configured source, or those automatically created for a default service such as Keycloak.

 Setting name | What it does | Default unit |